OpenThePast/scotreg/README.md

 It is in `data/registration-district-guide.txt`.

-The program `makecsv.php` (requires command-line PHP) in `src/` takes this text file and attempts to identify the fields, and put the results in a CSV file (pipe '|' delimited).
+The program `makecsv.php` (requires command-line PHP) in `src/` takes this text file and attempts to identify the fields, and put the results in a CSV file (tab delimited).

 ##Results